oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 **10:15am Terraform-Driven Auth0 Customization Using Modern CI/CD**<br/>
 Brandon Michelsen, Senior Software Engineer, Google<br/>
-Daphnne Chacon, Associate Solutions Architect, Auth0<br/>
+Daphnne Chacon, Associate Solutions Architect, Okta<br/>

->This project-driven presentation will demonstrate how you can customize Auth0 using Terraform and GitHub Actions, with considerations made for production-grade deployment paradigms.
+>This project-driven presentation will demonstrate how you can customize Auth0 by Okta using Terraform and GitHub Actions, with considerations made for production-grade deployment paradigms.
 The speakers show you how they managed deployment of a SPA with an accompanying back-end, from developer testing through to promoting their project into production.

 **12:00pm Building an Identity Platform Using Okta for Healthcare Applications**<br/>
 Ashwini Mutalik Desai, Software Development Manager, [Medly](https://medly.com/en-us)